YashRE42/zulip/docs/contributing/gsoc-ideas.md

    answer your new, specific question.
 1. You and the other person collaborate to improve the document you read in step 3. :-)

-This helps us balance between person-to-person discussion and documentation everyone can read.
-It saves time answering common questions, while still providing everyone the personal help they need.
-Becoming familiar and comfortable with this rhythm will be helpful to you as you interact with other developers on [CZO](https://chat.zulip.org).
-It is always better (and Zulip’s strong preference) to ask questions and have conversation through a public stream rather than a private message or an email.
-This benefits you by giving you faster response times and the benefit of many minds, as well as benefiting the community as other people learn from you.
-Read more about this workflow in this wonderful blog [post].(https://www.harihareswara.net/sumana/2016/10/12/0)

 ## Mentors